camunda/blog.camunda.org/content/post/2017/12/camunda-year-in-review.md

 # Thank you

-You could think that our team was freaking out during this crazy year, with 80% growth and all that.
+You could think that our team was freaking out during this crazy year, with the growth and all that.
 But in fact everyone was just focused, efficient and nevertheless excited.
 I think it is important to keep a cool head and stay humble, and I am grateful that I can work with people who love to be successful without becoming too cocky.

 Any company, in fact any group of people that strives to achieve something extraordinary, depends on people who combine great talent with full dedication.
 You can find this combination at Camunda, to an extend that I believe is above average even for a tech startup.
 At the same time, those people are friendly, funny and just great to have around, every day.